emaphp/eMacros/README.md

     }
 }
 ```
-By using *PHPFunction* we omit checking the amount and type of parameters.
+By using *PHPFunction* we omit checking the amount parameters and their types.
 Still, it is the simplest way to import language features to a package.

 ```lisp
 ; phpfunction.em